jeremydaly/lambda-api/README.md

 ```

 ### sendFile(file [, options] [, callback])
 The `sendFile()` method takes up to three arguments.
 The first is the `file`.
 This is either a local filename (stored within your uploaded lambda code), a reference to a file in S3 (using the `s3://{my-bucket}/{path-to-file}` format), or a JavaScript `Buffer`.
-You can optionally pass an `options` object using the properties below as well as a callback function `fn(err)` that can handle custom errors or manipulate the response before sending to the client.
+You can optionally pass an `options` object using the properties below as well as a callback function `callback(err)` that can handle custom errors or manipulate the response before sending to the client.

 | Property | Type | Description | Default |
 | -------- | ---- | ----------- | ------- |